 The Rock River Trail is a 3-mile trail through a pristine forest that ends at a very scenic area on Rock River.
-Rolling hills and quiet atmosphere give this trail a real quality.
+Rolling hills and quiet atmosphere give this trail a contemplative quality.

 How to get there